thebuildcraft/RemotePlayerWaypointsForXaero/README.md

 "link" is the weblink to the Dynmap online (or other maps in the future)

 ### Important Notes
-If you have Xaeros Worlmap installed, make sure to set it to render all waypoint sets.
-This setting can be found in the waypoint menu.
+Make sure to set the Xaero settings to render all waypoint sets.
+This setting can be found in the waypoint menu or the config.

 _This mod is not officially affiliated with Dynmap or Xaero in any way._